manzar2525/Lua/README.md

 | Boolean	  | A value that only has two possible values: true or false.	| "TRUE FALSE"  |	To indicate whether you have dark mode on or not.|
 | Nil	      | A representation for the absence of a value. |  If there is no value, it is nil.|	nil	To indicate an empty box on a fillable form.|

 Note: There are also an additional four complex data types that we won’t go into now.
-They are: Tables, Functions, Userdata, and Threads.
+They are:
+1. Tables
+2. Functions
+3. Userdata
+4. Threads.